File crypto_config.h

 MBEDTLS_PK_PARSE_EC_COMPRESSED

-Enable the support for parsing public keys of type Short Weierstrass (MBEDTLS_ECP_DP_SECP_XXX and MBEDTLS_ECP_DP_BP_XXX) which are using the compressed point format.
-This parsing is done through ECP module’s functions.
+Enable the support for parsing public keys of type Short Weierstrass (PSA_ECC_FAMILY_SECP_XXX and PSA_ECC_FAMILY_BRAINPOOL_XXX) which are using the compressed point format.

 MBEDTLS_PK_WRITE_C